AnsonDev42/balance-checker-bot/README.md

 2. Access `YOUR_DOMAIN_NAME/ping` to verify server functionality.

 ## Using the Telegram Bot

+**below steps refer to the numbers in demo image above**
 1. `/start` to initiate the bot and designate yourself as the admin.
 2. `/connect_to_monzo` to link your Monzo account.
+   - click the link to authorize the bot to access your Monzo account (you'll need to log in to Monzo via Email).
+After authorization by email, you'll be redirected to the callback URL and you can safely close the page.
+   - authorize the bot in Monzo app
 3. `/get_balance` to receive your current balance.
+4. `/set DDHHMM` to receive a notification every month at day (DD), hour:minite (HHMM) before your direct debit payment is due.
+For example, `/set 151000` will send you a notification at 3pm on the 15th of every month.

 ## Contributions
 ### Environment Setup with Poetry